M4tt1-Coder/Rock_Paper_Scissors_CSharp/README.md

 I came up with an idea of displaying the Rock Paper Scissors images, that was quite challenging because I had think of an own coordinate system to show the symbols, check out the game for more insight!

 ## Installation
-Here is the guide to install and play the Rock Paper Scissors game For the app you need this requirements:
+Here is the guide to install and play the Rock Paper Scissors game.
+For the app you need this requirements:

 - ... you need to install .NET (at least version 4.7 or higher)